Notes on migrating a Bluesky account

 Handle: fry69.altq.net

-With this fresh account in place it is time to login to the new PDS and import the data:
+With this fresh account in place, it's time to log in to the new PDS and import the data:

 $ goat account login --pds-host "https://altq.net" -u "did:plc:3zxgigfubnv4f47ftmqdsbal" -p "[new_pw]"

-First step is to upload the repository with the posts, likes, etc. Of course this produced an error:
+The first step is to upload the repository with the posts, likes, etc. Of course, this produced an error:

 $ goat repo import ./fry69.dev.20250504103731.car